gavinshelley3/learning-node-express/lesson2/README.md

 method to parse it.
 We check whether this ID is present and return a 404 error if it doesn't.
 Otherwise, we remove it and return 200 OK.

-7. Finally, start the server
+8. Finally, start the server on port 3000
 ```js
 app.listen(3000, () => console.log('Server listening on port 3000!'));
 ```

-This starts the server on port 3000.

-8. ## Testing with curl
+9. ## Testing with curl

 Run the server: